ℹ️Glossary

 For more information, refer to the Bilan Carbone® methodological guide.

-Sharing with different stakeholders: the results, the actions, the global and local issues, the organisation's impacts, the role of stakeholders in these impacts, the actions that result, and the role of stakeholders in the success of these actions.
+Sharing with different stakeholders: the results, actions, global and local issues, the organisation’s impacts, the role of stakeholders in these impacts, the actions that result from them, and the role of stakeholders in the success of these actions.

 For more information, refer to the Bilan Carbone® methodological guide.